prathers/eepcollect/Documentation/ExtPagecollector/Configuration/Template/Index.rst

          VIEWCOLLECTIONLINK

    c
-         shows a link to the resultlistpage, as choosen in the plugin
+         Shows a link to the resultlistpage, as choosen in the plugin

 .. container:: table-row